NeuroRehack/Be-Up-Standing/README.md

 Once you have generated the credentials file, copy it to the Firmware folder on the Omega2 Pro and rename it "credentials.json".
 You will also need it for accessing the google drive using the drive_cloner.py script from your computer.

 # Software
-There are to main scripts that are of use, the drive_cloner_ui.py script and and the drive_ui.py script.
+There are two main scripts that are of use, the drive_cloner_ui.py script and and the drive_ui.py script.
 The drive_cloner_ui.py script is used to automatically clone the data from the google drive to your computer.
 After running it it the google drive should be empty and all the data locally stored in the chosen directory.
 The drive_ui.py script can be used to visualise the data in the google drive and allows the user to download or delete data